jackwickham/group-project-delta/simulation/src/main/java/uk/ac/cam/cl/group_project/delta/simulation/gui/README.md

 New messages will be added to the top of the list.

+#### Options Tab

+This tab gives the option to reset the simulation and to modify various error injection options to stress test the current simulated platoon on more realistic peripherals.

 ### Main View

 The main view shows the current simulation state.
 It can be navigated using